Elytra15/Bingo/README.md

 A simple bingo website with great functionality

-Elytra15 Bingo website is a 300 row long html code made to be able to anter text in 25 tetxfield then change to "Mark" mode and makr the tiles you want.
+Elytra15 Bingo website is a 300 row long html code made to be able to anter text in 25 tetxfield then change to "Mark" mode and mark the tiles you want.
 For example i use the website for "Apple Bingo".
 Before a Apple event i enter what i think will be relesed and then during the event i mark what i got right.
 The text is saved even if you close the page or refresh.
+To test the website visit https://bingo.elytra15.com

+The code is free to use or modify, you can use it on your own website or for private use.
+The only thing i request is that you keep the "Github" button so other people can download and use the code.

+If you have any request, bugs or questions don't hesitate to contact me support@elytra15.com

 Features:
 - Enter text and mark tiles